mcarbonell/trivia-master/docs/DONE.md

 *   **Predefined Question Management (`/admin/questions`)**:
     *   **List Questions**: View all predefined questions in a paginated table.
     *   **Filter**: Filter questions by category and/or difficulty.
+    *   **Search**: Search questions by ID, question text, or answer text.
     *   **Delete**: Remove specific predefined questions with confirmation.
     *   **Update**: Edit the content of existing predefined questions (bilingual question, answers, explanation, hint, difficulty, correct answer).
     *   Table displays question text (truncated with tooltip for full view), category name, difficulty, and correct answer.
+*   **Report Management (`/admin/reports`)**:
+    *   **View Reports**: Lists all user-submitted question reports, sortable and filterable by status.
+    *   **Report Details**: Shows reported question text (bilingual), category, difficulty, reason for report, user details, and date.
+    *   **Status Update**: Admins can change the status of a report (e.g., 'New', 'Reviewed', 'Resolved', 'Ignored').
+    *   **Actions on Reports**:
+        *   Copy Question ID: Allows quick copying of the reported question's Firestore ID (if applicable).
+        *   Delete Report: Removes the report ticket.
+        *   Delete Reported Question: If the report links to a predefined question ID, allows direct deletion of that question from the game (with confirmation).

 ## Technical Stack & Setup